goskan93/Python/README.md

-# Data_Mining
+# Python codes
-Here are some Data Mining Algorithms written in Python Language.
+Here are some my Python Codes - small projects, Data Mining Algorithms, data cleaning processes and so on.